polterguy/polterguy.github.io/tutorials/auth/index.md

 The above password for instance is 8 characters long.
 On average it takes a normal laptop approximately 20 minutes to brute force the above password.
-While the first password above, containing 33 characters, would require more energy than that which is required to boil all water on earth to brute force.
-Hence, these ridiculous restrictions for instance Apple has as you creates passwords for their AppStore, is quite counterintuitively much simpler to guess than simple phrases and sentences such as Magic allows you to use.
+While the first password above, containing 33 characters, would require more energy than what is required to boil all water on earth to brute force.
+Hence, these ridiculous restrictions for instance Apple puts on your passwords for their AppStore, is quite counterintuitively much simpler to brute force than simple phrases and sentences such as Magic allows you to use.
 Simply since allowing a user to use a simple sentence, increases password length easily by one order of magnitude, making the brute force approach require trillions of times the number of iterations to guess your users' passwords using a brute force approach.
-Combining this with the fact of that users have different native languages, might be using slang etc - Results in that the entropy becomes the same, only exponentially growing for each additional character the user adds to his password.
+Combining this with the fact of that users have different native languages, might be using slang, etc - Results in that the entropy becomes the same, only exponentially growing for each additional character the user adds to his password.
 The point of course being that for me as a Norwegian, the following password is quite easy to remember, since it's a Norwegian sentence, that makes perfectly sense for me, which I could easily memorise.